mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ### binlogdir

 This parameter allows the location that MaxScale uses to store binlog files to be set.
 If this parameter is not set to a directory name then MaxScale will store the binlog files in the directory /var/cache/maxscale/<Service Name>.
-In the binlog dir there is also the 'cache' directory that contains data retrieved from the master dureing registration phase and the master.ini file wich contains the configuration of current configured master.
+In the binlog dir there is also the 'cache' directory that contains data retrieved from the master during registration phase and the master.ini file which contains the configuration of current configured master.

 ### uuid